pillious/Electron-Tasks/README.md

 ### Inspiration

-Being an avid user of Google Tasks, I found the lack of a desktop client to be an inconvenince.
+Being an avid user of Google Tasks, I found the lack of a desktop client to be an inconvenience.
 Whenever I needed to access my todo lists on my laptop, it would take me quite a few seconds to would have to navigate to my task lists.
 <br>
 So how did I go about saving myself those few seconds a day?
 <br/>